 What you need to know

-We are here to provide practical and emotional support for people who are blind, deafblind or have low vision.
+We are here to provide practical and emotional support and empower people who are blind, deafblind or have low vision to live the life they choose.

 Blind Low Vision NZ has been classed as an essential service and we can continue to provide a vital role in the disability sector for Kiwis living with sight loss to keep doing the things they need and want to do in life.

-The health and safety of our community is our number one priority and at Alert Level 2 beginning 14 May, our offices will be open to employees only.
-Service delivery staff will be trained in the use of PPE (Personal Protection Equipment) and we can conduct face-to-face service to support people who are blind or have low vision with extra health and safety protocols in place.
+- Service delivery staff to use PPE (Personal Protection Equipment) and can conduct face-to-face service on our premises or in the community to support people who are blind or have low vision with extra health and safety protocols.

 - Find out how we are going to operate at the different alert levels